vippsas/vipps-partner/README.md

 ## Partner keys

 As a partner, you manage transactions on behalf of Vipps merchants.
-Vipps provides you with _partner keys_, which allows you to use your own API credentials to make API calls on behalf of your merchants (only for the sales units that are linked to you as a partner, though).
+Vipps provides you with _partner keys_, which allow you to use your own API credentials to make API calls on behalf of your merchants (i.e., the sales units that are linked to you as a partner).

-Please note that partner keys can not be used for Vipps Login, here you need to use the merchant's own keys.
+**_NOTE:_**  Partner keys cannot be used for Vipps Login.
+You need to use the merchant's own keys in the login API.

-With the partner keys you authenticate in the normal way, using the `client_id`, `client_secret` and `Ocp-Apim-Subscription-Key` that are part of your partner keys, and then send the required `Merchant-Serial-Number` header to identify which of your merchants you are acting on behalf of, like so:
+With the partner keys you authenticate in the normal way, using the `client_id`, `client_secret` and `Ocp-Apim-Subscription-Key` that are part of your partner keys.
+Then, send the required `Merchant-Serial-Number` header to identify which of your merchants you are acting on behalf of (e.g., `Merchant-Serial-Number: 123456`).
-`Merchant-Serial-Number: 123456`.

-Example of headers in an API request _without_ using partner keys (including the required
+The following is an example showing the headers found in a merchant's API request (_without_ using partner keys but including the required
 [Vipps HTTP headers](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#vipps-http-headers)):

 ```